MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

 To file a Chromium DevTools Protocol bug or issue, complete the following actions.

-1. Navigate to [WebView Feedback][GithubMicrosoftedgeWebview2feedback].
-1. Open a new issue.
+1. Navigate to [WebView Feedback][GithubMicrosoftedgeWebview2feedback] and open a new issue.
 1. File a [bug report][ChromiumBugsChromiumIssuesEntryComponentsPlatformDevtoolsPlatform].

 ## See also